xqms/rosmon/README.md

 your nodes and is able to tag it, e.g. with the node name.
 That way, you don't have to wonder anymore who is spamming the console with plain `printf` calls...

+## Interaction

+`rosmon` includes a simple keyboard user interface: Each node has an assigned key.
+If you press that key, you get a menu in the status line which allows you to start, stop, or debug a coredump of that very node.

 ## Remote control

 `rosmon` offers a simple but effective ROS interface to start, stop or restart